allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Gambia-village-initiation-ritual.md

 ![mask]({{site.baseurl}}/assets/img/gambia/mask.jpeg){:width="28%"}![jola_drum]({{site.baseurl}}/assets/img/gambia/jola_drum.jpeg){:width="50%"}
 *Left: The Kankurang, a revered protective spirit in The Gambia; Right: Jola drum*

-There were many details about the tradition of both male and female circumcision, where boys go with their shaman, fathers, and uncles to the bushes for manhood lessons for a month.
+There were many details about the traditions of male and female circumcision, in which boys go with their shaman, fathers, and uncles into the bush for a month of manhood lessons.

 ![calabash]({{site.baseurl}}/assets/img/gambia/calabash.jpeg){:width="40%"}![history]({{site.baseurl}}/assets/img/gambia/history.jpeg){:width="40%"}
 *Left: Calabash; Right: Being a former British colony, Gambian soldiers fought in Burma?*